 Before selecting a cabin, consider its proximity to dining areas and activities.
 Depending on your preferences, you may want to be closer to (or further away from) the action on board.
 When reviewing the ship's deck plan, get an idea of where the dance floors, bars, dining rooms, pools, and gym centers are located.
 If you're a light sleeper, consider booking a cabin away from these traditionally noisy areas.

 What amenities are important to you?

 Almost all cruise ship cabins come with satellite TVs and private bathrooms equipped with showers, but beyond that, not all cabins come with the same list of standard amenities.
-If you opt for a suite, your cabin will likely include multiple TVs, upgraded mattresses, a complimentary minibar, and a walk-in closet.
+If you opt for a suite, your cabin will likely include multiple TVs, upgraded mattresses, a complimentary minibar, and a spacious closet.
 Cabin amenities vary depending on the ship, so be sure to review what's included in your room when booking your cabin.

 Do you want an unobstructed view of the ocean?

 Consider the amount of time you plan to spend inside your cabin.
 If you plan on spending a lot of time in your cabin, a good view of the ocean will be important.
 Interior staterooms don't offer ocean views.
 However, balcony cabins often offer floor-to-ceiling glass doors and a small seating area on a private patio, as do most mini-suites and suites.
 Ocean-view cabins offer a window but no private balcony that can be partially or fully obstructed depending on the cabin location, so be sure to check if there's any obstruction.

 When learning how to plan a cruise, consider these points in order to choose the cabin that suits your needs and preferences.
 With the ideal location and room size, your perfect vacation is bound to be a success.